Today is August 24, 2017 -

 Morning services are held in the Lief Chapel Monday through Friday at 7:15 A.M. and Sunday mornings and secular holidays at 9:00 A.M.
 On Rosh Chodesh, services begin 15 minutes earlier.
 A breakfast follows the service the first Friday of each month.

-Services are held at 6:00 P.M.
-September through March in the Lief Chapel, and at 8:00 P.M.
-April through August in the Main Sanctuary.
-Special programming includes periodic Family Services, Friday night dinners, Oneg speakers and discussion following the 8:00 P. M. service, and outdoor services during the summer.
+Services are held in the Leif Chapel at 6:00 P.M.
+Labor Day through April, and at 8:00 P.M.
+May through Labor Day.
+Special programs include periodic Family Services, Friday Night Live, Shabbarbeques, Kabbalat Shabbat & Cocktails, Friday night dinners, Oneg speakers and discussion following the service, and outdoor services during the summer.
 For further information contact the office.

 English transliterations of the service are available at all Friday Night and Shabbat Morning Services

 There is a comfortable place for every member of your family to spend Shabbat and holidays at the Huntington Jewish Center.